Cultivate-Dev/.github/profile/README.md

 # Hi, I’m Danny, building under the moniker **CultivateDev** 👋

-I’m a software developer focused on building thoughtful, community-driven software, especially projects that blend technology, culture, and learning.
+I’m a software developer focused on building thoughtful, community-driven software that blends technology, culture, and learning.

 The name **CultivateDev** reflects how I approach my work: cultivating code, community, and culture, one project at a time.

 I care about clean systems, sustainable design, and creating tools that invite people to participate rather than just consume.

+**My goal is to build small, meaningful products that grow alongside the communities they serve.**

 ---